markfasheh/duperemove/README.md

 Kernel: Duperemove needs a kernel version equal to or greater than 3.13

 Libraries: Duperemove uses glib2 and sqlite3.
+It also uses libuuid, libmount and libblkid from util-linux.

 # FAQ